daladim/access-log-monitor/README.md

 Run `make` to build to app. \
 Run `make test` to build the test suite, which can be run with `build/tests`.

+Running this project requires these dependancies:
+* libcidr
+* libsqlite3
+* (optionally) a working `sendmail` setup in case you want the program to be able to send you summary e-mails.

 # Developer documentation
 A Doxygen documentation is available.
 Run `make doc` to generate it.
 Open it via `doc/developer-documentation.html`